stoermelder/vcvrack-packone/docs/midikit/MidiKit.md

 ### Send Tipsy protocol data via CV output

-`trig.sendTipsy(data, [mimeType])` encodes binary `data` using the Tipsy protocol and outputs it as CV voltages on the trigger output.
-The optional `mimeType` argument defaults to `"text/plain"`.
+`trig.sendTipsy(data, [mimeType = "text/plain"])` encodes binary `data` using the Tipsy protocol and outputs it as CV voltages on the trigger output.
 This is useful for communicating with modules that understand the Tipsy protocol, such as Transit for preset snapshots.

 JavaScript:
 ```js